Liverpool One: Peter's Lane

-In October 2011 Harvey Nichols opened a pop up concept of their Foodmarket and Wine Shop for the festive period which closed on 7 January 2012.
-Since closing the unit has been taken over by French fashion brand The Kooples which is the company's third standalone store outside London after Manchester and Bristol.

 New Manesty's Lane

 Originally was due to house either a Selfridges or Harvey Nichols store, but was deemed unsuitable for Liverpool ONE.
-The third anchor unit was then split – half of which is now the city's second and also its flagship branch of Flannels along with the first-ever stand alone branch of Ermenegildo Zegna outside London.
+The third anchor unit was then split – half of which was the city's second and also its flagship branch of Flannels until its relocation to Parker street in 2022 along with the first-ever stand alone branch of Ermenegildo Zegna outside London.
 This unit operates as its own store but backs onto the far left side of Flannels with its own entrance, specialised staff and carrier bags similar to that of Louis Vuitton in Manchester – a store which shares a similar concept.
 This makes this Flannels more like a Department Store than a regular Flannels store such as seen in the Metquarter (another shopping centre within Liverpool).
-Stores also on this lane include Onitsuka Tiger which is again the first outside London, Croc Shop and also a Fred Perry.
+Stores also on this lane include Red Run, Vincentius and also a Fred Perry.
 Other Retailers such as Muji, Simon Carter, Whistles and Mulberry are reportedly looking for possible sites in NML or the immediate area such as Hanover Street or Peters Lane.

 In January 2012, Harvey Nichols Signed for 20,000 sq ft former Habitat Unit for their "Beauty Bazaar" store in the UK after Birmingham which opened in the Autumn of 2012.

 Paradise Street

-A wide pedestrianised shopping street, with flagship store John Lewis, also on this street; Pret a Manger, EE, Nike, JD Sports, Apple Store, American Apparel, Starbucks, Waterstones (the entrance is at the back), Urban Outfitters, USC etc.
+A wide pedestrianised shopping street, with flagship store John Lewis, also on this street; Pret a Manger, JD Sports, Footasylum, Levis, Starbucks, Waterstones (the entrance is at the back), Urban Outfitters, Hugo Boss, The North Face, etc.

+The Japanese clothing brand Uniqlo will open its first store in Liverpool at Paradise Street on April 2025.